instaclustr/atsc/atsc/demo/README.md

 ## Create your own demo files

-1. change into the current directory:
+1. Change into the current directory:

     ```bash
         cd atsc/demo